 There are millions of outdoor cats in America.
 Some are pets allowed outside by their owners, but the majority of outdoor cats are community cats—strays (lost or abandoned pets) and ferals (who are fearful of people and not suitable as pets).
 There are 30–40 million community cats in the United States.

 Community cats are the most significant source of cat overpopulation in this country.
 The HSUS supports a non-lethal strategy known as Trap-Neuter-Return (TNR) to reduce community cat overpopulation.

-Without Trap-Neuter-Return (TNR) programs, feral cats continue to reproduce, and up to 75 percent of their kittens could die.
-Calls to officials from citizens (whether they are concerned about the cats' welfare or complain about the cats) won't decrease, and feral cats will continue to overwhelm animal shelters that are already trying to care for injured, abused, and surrendered pet cats.
+Without TNR, community cats continue to reproduce.
+Although up to 75 percent of their kittens may die, the number of community cats will continue to overwhelm animal shelters and rescue groups that are already trying to care for large numbers of cats.

-- Provide grants to TNR groups and veterinary colleges that help feral cats
+- Provide grants to nonprofit organizations and veterinary colleges that help community cats

-- Help feral cat groups pay for other aspects of TNR not included above, such as a food bank for caretakers
+- Help nonprofit organizations pay for other elements of TNR not included above, such as food banks for caretakers